snimmagadda1/s11a.com/content/06-09-2021/index.md

 git push origin master
 ```

 This is simple enough but becomes a pain in the ass when you have to do this across many services.
-It also skips some pre-commit checks we have in our pipelines.
-You could write a decent bash script to sync all the repos at once, but it would still require human intervention and is prone to merge conflicts.
+It also skips some checks we have in our pipelines for each pull request.
+You could write a bash script to do this for all the repos at once, but it would still require human intervention and is prone to merge conflicts.
 There are just too many repos to have to maintain.
 What would be better is if something could create PRs from release branches down to the master branch for us... so let's go over how I built it :)

 ## Goals